-(Continued from page One)

-tories and buildings on the campus will hold open house so that you may visit and see the living quarters of the students and the classrooms.
+(Continued from page One) tories and buildings on the campus will hold open house so that you may visit and see the living quarters of the students and the classrooms.
 You may also see the places where the students spend their leisure, hours-Chat'em Inn and the Grab.
-The ROTC building will be open for your inspection and transportation to this building
+The ROTC building will be open for your inspection and transportation to this building will be furnished between the hours of 1:00 and 3:00.

-At 2:00 o'elook a varsity tennis game will start between the University of Chattanooga and Jacksonville.
+At 2:00 o'clock a varsity tennis game will start between the University of Chattanooga and Jacksonville.
 Also at this same time you may see the musical comedy "H.M.S.
 Pinafore", if you should prefer this type of entertainment.

 The biggest event of the day for most is the intra-squad football game put on by the "Fighting Gamecocks."
-The Gamecocks are the "Refrigerater Bowl Champions of 1965."
+The Gamecocks are the "Refrigerater Bowl Champions of 1955."
 During the half-time of the game "Miss Spring Festival" will be crowned and her court of high school girls will be introduced.